-1. Santa Monica Pier: The pier is, of course, that main attraction to Santa Monica.
-I suggest getting there earlier than later to explore it without being over crowded by other tourists.
+1. Santa Monica Pier: The Santa Monica Pier is, of course, that main attraction to Santa Monica.
+I suggest getting there earlier than later to explore it without being overcrowded by other tourists.
 Most of the rides start at 11am.
 We got there around 10am and loved the amount of room we had.
+It was basically empty on the pier, so if you want to come to take photos of Santa Monica Pier, I suggest arriving before it opens in the morning!
 Read more here.
-Make sure to ride the Ferris Wheel!
-It costs $8.25 per person.

 2. The Beach: Nothing like SoCal beaches!
-Santa Monica has an endless beach filled with volleyball courts.
+Santa Monica beach has an endless beach filled with volleyball courts and views.
 Bring an umbrella, drinks and snacks and even a volleyball if that’s your thing!
-Northern California beaches are cold and dirty, so it was a refreshing change.
+Northern California beaches are cold and dirty, so it was a refreshing change from what I’m used to in San Francisco.
+Don’t forget the sunscreen!

 5. Have Beers On A Patio: San Francisco doesn’t have many outdoor drinking areas.
 The locals think it’s “too cold”.
 After living in Minneapolis which is littered with outdoor patios and rooftops, I grew to love a long, casual afternoon or evening with a good drink, good friends and a view (read more about that here).
 Santa Monica has tons of patios and rooftops to choose from.
 During the day, I suggest stopping at Dean’s Ocean Front Cafe on the beach.
 For the sunset, make your way to Suite 700, a rooftop bar with great views of the ocean and city below.
 If you are in Venice Beach area, hit up Hotel Erwin’s rooftop bar (this place gives you blankets if you get chilly!)